airbytehq/airbyte/docs/integrations/sources/google-search-console.md

 3. Find and select **Google Search Console** from the list of available sources.
 4. For **Website URL Property**, enter the URL(s) of any properties with data you want to replicate.
 5. For **Start Date**, use the provided datepicker or enter a date in the format `YYYY-MM-DD`.
 Any data created on or after this date will be replicated.
-6. Click Authenticate your account to sign in with Google and authorize your account.
+6. Select **Oauth** from the Authentication dropdown, then click **Authenticate your account** to sign in with Google and authorize your account.
 7. (Optional) For **End Date**, you may optionally provide a date in the format `YYYY-MM-DD`.
 Any data created between the defined Start Date and End Date will be replicated.
 Leaving this field blank will replicate all data created on or after the Start Date to the present.
 8. (Optional) For **Custom Reports**, you may optionally provide an array of JSON objects representing any custom reports you wish to query the API with.
 Refer to the [Custom reports](#custom-reports) section below for more information on formulating these reports.
 9. (Optional) For **Data State**, you may choose whether to only include "fresh" data that has not been finalized.
 Refer to the [Data State](#data-state) section below for more information on.
 Please note that if you are using Incremental sync mode, we highly recommend leaving this option to its default value of `final`, as selecting `all` could result in data loss.